GracyGracyGracy/ETF-Tracking/README.md

 Results will be outputted to etf_data1 folder.

-Recommend-Schedule the code with the Windows Task Scheduler or Linux cron if needed
+Recommend-Schedule the code with the Windows Task Scheduler or Linux cron if needed.

 Recommend-For AUM-filtering results, include that day's AUM column to the latest output for filtering (use the latest daily NAV*Shares to compute AUM), ensuring AUM aligns with Index column.

 # Library
-Built-in Python Libraries

-time, os, datetime, logging
+Built-in Python Libraries: time, os, datetime, logging

-Third-Party Libraries

-requests, pandas, openpyxl
+Third-Party Libraries: requests, pandas, openpyxl